 Why is vitamin K important for my baby?

 All babies are born with low levels of vitamin K in their bodies.
-Vitamin K is made naturally in the intestine but as newborn babies have very little bacteria in their intestine they do not make enough.
+Vitamin K is made naturally in the intestine but as newborn babies have very little bacteria in their intestine they don't make enough.
 As your baby grows they will start to make enough vitamin K.

 Breast milk contains vitamin K but in too small an amount to provide protection.
 Too little vitamin K puts your baby at risk of a rare disease called VKDB (vitamin K deficiency bleeding).

-VKDB is rare and the chance of babies developing it is small, even if they have not been given extra vitamin K. However if babies do develop VKDB, it can cause severe harm, including death or severe brain damage.
+All newborn babies have low levels of vitamin K and so they are at risk of VKDB.
+VKDB is rare and the chance of babies developing it is small, even if they have not received extra vitamin K. But, if babies do develop VKDB, it can cause internal bleeding leading to death, or permanent damage to the brain and other organs.

-- It occurs most often in the first 7 days of life.
+- VKDB happens most often in the first 1–7 days of a baby's life.

-- It can occur up to about 8 months of age in babies with liver or bowel problems.
+- VKDB can happen up to about 6 months of age in babies with liver or bowel problems, or exclusively breastfed babies who have not had vitamin K at birth.

 Why do babies have low levels of vitamin K?